 We have five close-knit communities learning and development for children ages 6 weeks – 5 years old.
+We are open from 7:30 am – 5:30 pm, and families can enroll in the 8 hour school curriculum as well as optional extended care within the hours of operation.
 The child to teacher ratio in each of these classes is small, allowing the children to become a team-oriented group of learners and the teacher to provide individualized help and care.
 Within these classes, a love for learning and for their Savior is fostered.
 The joy and wonder of childhood is cultivated through studies based on the Creative Curriculum, which encourages using the interests of the children as units of study, and the children’s own questions to guide where the learning goes.

 For all students, we offer as many real-life experiences as possible.
 Some things the children have gotten to experience at school are: to climb aboard a fire truck and see the fire-fighters put on their special clothes, touch animals from the NC Museum of Natural History, hold and watch bugs from NC State, ride their bikes and trikes in our “trike-a-thon” to support St. Jude’s Children’s Hospital, watch a plumber weld pipes, hold Easter bunnies, interview a cook and a construction worker, and the list goes on and on!
 We incorporate families as much as possible, and we want you as parents to be involved in your child’s school life.